 Anthropology is the study of humanity.
 Its subject of study encompasses the range of human experience among the peoples of the world, and its aims are to understand what people do or have done, and why.
-Every aspect of human beings, from their DNA molecules to their beliefs about the supernatural, in every part of the world, from the beginnings of primate evolution to the present, poses anthropological questions.
+In fact, every aspect of human beings, from their DNA molecules to their beliefs about the supernatural, from the beginnings of primate evolution to the present, raises anthropological questions.
 Some of the most interesting of these questions remain to be answered.
 For these and many other reasons, anthropology is central to the liberal arts.
 The anthropology program is designed to cultivate a lively curiosity about the human experience, a deeper understanding of cultures and diverse ways of life, including our own.
 It works toward developing an informed, comparative sense of the human experience, past and present, and of the many ways of knowing, understanding and communicating.
 These studies encourage critical reasoning abilities and skills that promote a life of continuous learning, which are of immeasurable value in pursuing a range of careers and goals in a world in which global diversity has become, more than ever, an inescapable aspect of life.

 102. Cultural Anthropology.

 This course introduces students to the comparative study of human cultures and societies.
 We will learn important anthropological concepts, methods and theories as we explore topics like subsistence and exchange, kinship and marriage, and politics and law.
 Throughout the course, we will learn about differences and similarities between human populations, we will consider how cultures and societies have changed over time, and we will reflect on our own culture and society.
 Restricted to first and second year students.
 Fulfills the DIV 01, DIV 13, SSC01 and SS13 general education requirements.
 Offered every semester.
-Also offered through Global Studies and Peace Studies.
+Also offered through Peace Studies.

 103. Introduction to Archaeology.

 A general overview of the branch of anthropology that investigates ancient societies through the material remains they have left behind.
 Students learn that archaeologists engage in detailed, systematic detective work aimed at answering a wide range of questions about human behavior.
 The course introduces students to the history of archaeology, the main goals of archaeological research and the basic techniques of excavation, site survey and artifact analysis, as well as the famous discoveries and excavations that have broadened our knowledge about the human past.
 Restricted to first and second year students.
 Fulfills the SST01 and SS13 general education requirements.
 Offered every semester.

 215. Science and Pseudoscience in Archaeology.

 Lost continents, ancient astronauts, mysterious giants: In the mass media, archaeology has often been the subject of fantastic myths, frauds and endless speculation about what “really” happened in the past.
 This course critically examines various popular and pseudoscientific claims about the human past, including the search for Atlantis, the shroud of Turin, psychic archaeology and the Piltdown Man, and introduces students to the scientific goals, methodology and techniques of archaeology.
 How do archaeologists “know” things — how do they work within logistical theoretical frameworks, systematically explore the patterns and contexts of archaeological remains, and interpret the material and scientific evidence to draw educated conclusions about past human experiences?
-Offered annually.
-Fulfills science studies distribution requirement.
+Fulfills the SST01 and SS13 general education requirement.
+Offered on rotation.

 225. Peoples and Cultures of Africa.

 This course surveys contemporary peoples and cultures in sub-Saharan Africa through the lens of three major themes.
 We will study the enduring importance and flexibility of African systems of social organization, and their relationship to religious beliefs and practices.
 We will learn about patterns of production and consumption in African economies, and about power, authority, and conflict in African politics.
 We will conclude by examining the ways in which cell phone use is reshaping social relations, economic activity, and political engagement.
-Throughout, we will note the centrality of social relationships to everyday life on the continent, and the ways that mobility and migration—forced or voluntary, temporary or permanent—have shaped African identities and communities.
-Offered annually.
-Also offered through African Studies.
+Throughout, we will note the centrality of social relationships to life on the continent.
+Fulfills the DIV13 and SS13 general education requirements.
+Offered in the fall.
+Also offered as African Studies 225.

 242. Dealing with the Dead.